12 Tips for an Elegant Backyard Weddings

 They allow couples to strip away expectations and focus on what matters most: connection, presence, and shared joy.
 They invite guests into something personal and meaningful, rather than something performative.

-As a photographer, these weddings often stay with me the longest.
+As a wedding photographer, these weddings often stay with me the longest.
 The emotion runs deeper.
 The moments linger.
 The stories feel richer.

 If you’re planning an elegant backyard wedding and want it documented with care, artistry, and an understanding of how these days truly unfold, I’d be honored to help tell your story.